-John Swenson is widely known as a gifted engineer, and he is also talented and generous with his concise explanations of complicated digital and analog subject matter.
+John Swenson is widely known as a talented engineer, with decades of experience in silicon chip design (he was a senior project lead at a major integrated circuit firm for 30 years).
+He is also adept and generous with his ability to concisely explain complex digital and analog subject matter.
 Some audio companies like to keep users in the dark about how their products work, but we feel that sharing knowledge and educating those interested regarding how our products work is a better way to go.
 UpTone products are based on science not "snake oil," so the more you understand, the more you will want to hear them for yourself.
-Perhaps we risk giving away "secrets" or drawing a road map for competitors, but the benefits of openness should outweigh those risks.
+Perhaps we risk giving away "secrets" or drawing a road map for competitors, but we think the benefits of openness outweigh those risks.

 This is the section of our web site where some of John's writings pertaining to UpTone products will appear.
 They are mostly verbatim excerpts from posts he has recently made on audio forums in answer to questions.
 Do check back often as new material will be added on a semi-regular basis.
 Enjoy….

 March 1, 2020 — UpTone releases 'white paper' entitled "Understanding how perturbations on digital signals can affect sound quality without changing bits, and how these issues are addressed by the UpTone EtherREGEN."

 There are two methods by which a power supply interacts with the AC mains and the difference is not well understood by most people (even many engineers).
 The solutions to deal with them are very different but get all jumbled up in most peoples minds.

 I really need to write a full article on this, but I don't have time right now so here is a quick and dirty run down on what is happening.